sensei-hacker/inavwiki/EZ‐TUNE.md

 Ez Tune vs Betaflight:

 The simplified slider tuning is similar to the Betaflight slider tuning but differs in several ways:
-- Unlike the Betaflight PID slider tuning, Easy Tune in INAV not only adjusts PID controllers but also:
+- Unlike the Betaflight PID slider tuning, EZ-Tune in INAV not only adjusts PID controllers but also:
 	- Sets rates and Expo values.
 	- Enables and disables functions.
 	- Greatly reduces the number of settings you need to manage.
 - Instead of setting 12 values for the PID controller, you only need four.
-- Instead of dealing with multiple filters and configurations, there's one simple full slider.
+- Instead of dealing with multiple filters and configurations, there's one simple slider.
 - Both the rates and Expo settings for all axes are controlled by only two sliders.

-Use
+USE

-EZ TUNE is still new so please keep a copy of the current configuration with a 'diff all' command in the CLI followed by saving to a file.
+EZ TUNE is still new so please keep a copy of the current configuration with a 'diff all' command in the CLI followed by saving to a file in case you need to go back to the original

 Select EZ TUNE from the CONFIGURATOR TABS.